 f(z)=11+e −(−0.6) =0.3543 f(z)=11+e−(−0.6)=0.3543

 Each node has its own weight (W) and bias (b).
-From the left most layer, we compute the output of each node, and feed it to the next layer.
+From the left most layer, we compute the output of each node and feed it to the next layer.
 Eventually, the right most layer is the probability for each object classification (a school bus 0.88, an airplane 0.08 or a truck 0.04).
 In this exercise, we supply all the weight and bias values to our android Pieter.
-But as the term “deep learning” implies, by the end of this tutorial, Pieter will learn those parameters by himself.
-We still miss a few pieces for the puzzle.
-But the network diagram and the equations above lay down the foundation of a deep learning network.
-In fact, this simple design can recognize the zip code written on a envelop with very high accuracy.
+But as the term “deep learning” implies, Pieter will learn those parameters by himself by the end of this tutorial.
+We still miss a few pieces for the puzzle, but the network diagram and the equations shown above lay down the foundation of a deep learning network.
+In fact, this simple design can recognize the zip code written on a envelope with very high accuracy.

 XOR